vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 I am not claiming here that all or even most grants by the EA Funds or BERI are top-up grants.
-The EA Funds, in particular, make a number of other donations to individuals or smaller organizations, many of which aren't being supported by Open Phil or any other prrimary donor at all.
+The EA Funds, in particular, make a number of other donations to individuals or smaller organizations, many of which aren't being supported by Open Phil or any other primary donor at all.
 Also, BERI/SFF has played the role of primary donor for LessWrong 2.0, whose budget is small enough that it can be almost entirely covered by BERI/SFF.